Entity Matching using Large Language Models: Scenario 2: With Training Data

-\textbf{Generalization:} We observe a generalization effect of Turbo06 models fine-tuned on one dataset to datasets from related domains and even across domains.
-Transferring models between the product domains in general leads to improved performance of 6-18\% F1 over the best zero-shot prompts for all models unless transferred to WDC Products where all models experience a drop of at least 12\% F1 in performance compared to zero-shot.
-This suggests, that many of the patterns found in WDC Products are transferable to the other product datasets while the patterns of the other datasets may be too simple to be helpful for WDC Products which contains 80\% corner cases~\cite{peeters2023wdc}.
-Furthermore, all models fine-tuned on the datasets from the product domain exhibit good generalization to the publication domain, resulting in improvements of 5-8\% F1 over the best zero-shot prompt on DBLP-Scholar and 0.5-2.5\% on DBLP-ACM.
-Conversely, transferring fine-tuned models among the publication domain shows the same effect.
-Interestingly, the transfer does not work in the other direction as transferring a model from the arguably easier publication domain leads to lower performance on the product domain datasets.
-The transfer of fine-tuned models to unseen benchmarks has received quite some research attention in the context of PLM-based matchers~\cite{trabelsiDAMEDomainAdaptation2022,tuDomainAdaptationDeep2022} but often results in a significant loss of performance as we saw in Table~\ref{tab:baseline-vs-zero-shot}.
-As we have shown in Section \ref{sec:zeroshot}, LLM-based matchers perform within 4\% F1 of PLMs in the zero-shot scenario which essentially constitutes an unseen scenario for the LLMs.
-The fine-tuning experiments show that tuning a model on a related training set can even further improve performance over the zero-shot results for the Turbo06 model.
-In how far this effect is present across other LLMs is an interesting avenue for future work.
+\textbf{Generalization:} We observe a generalization effect for the GPT-mini model fine-tuned on one dataset to datasets from related domains and across domains.
+Transferring models between related product domains leads to improved performance over the best zero-shot prompts for many combinations of datasets.
+The effect is especially visible for the combinations WDC Products, Abt-Buy and Walmart-Amazon which contain similar products.
+The transfer to Amazon-Google results in better performance than zero-shot for all of the mentioned product datasets.
+Conversely, the reverse transfer from Amazon-Google does not yield improved results.
+Furthermore, all GPT-mini models fine-tuned on the datasets from the product domain exhibit good generalization to the publication domain, resulting in improvements of 1-3\% F1 over the best zero-shot.
+Transferring fine-tuned models within the publication domain shows the same effect.
+The transfer does not work in the other direction as transferring a model fine-tuned for the publication domain leads to lower performance on the product datasets.
+For the Llama models this effect is only visible for some inter-product transfers mostly for Llama2.